A Dynamic Stochastic Block Model for Multidimensional Networks: Bayesian Inference

+The shrinking in (\ref{eq:grouplass}) is twofold: shrinking order and layer effects following a $l_1$--penalty to choose the most relevant groups and within--group shrinking following a $l_2$--penalty to deal with highly correlated variables and entries with few to no transitions.
+The diagonal elements of the prior variance $\underline{K}_r^{(\ell)}$ are groupwise sampled from a Gamma distribution conditionally on $\rho^{(l)}$.
 Comparing (\ref{eq:grouplass}) with the original proposal by \citet{raman2009bayesian}, two changes are introduced.
-First, contrary to a Poisson model for contingency tables, a multinomial logit implies $Q^{(\ell)}-1$ regressions, all of them sharing the same parameter $\rho^{(\ell)}$, in this way variable selection applies even across equations.
+First, contrary to a Poisson model for contingency tables, a multinomial logit implies $Q^{(\ell)}-1$ regressions, all of them sharing the same parameter $\rho^{(\ell)}$.
+In this way, variable selection applies even across equations.
 This cross--equation information improves the estimation of $\rho^{(\ell)}$ by jointly contrasting more groups of variables.
-Second, not only the intercept of each of the $Q^{(\ell)}-1$ regression is excluded from the Multi--Laplacian prior, but also the main effects of the own layer in order to capture the HMC persistence.
-As a consequence, the variable selection do not apply to the intercept and the own lagged membership parameters, $Z^{(\ell)}_{it-1}$.
+Second, not only is the intercept of each of the $Q^{(\ell)}-1$ regression excluded from the Multi--Laplacian prior, but also the main effects of the own layer in order to capture the HMC persistence.
+As a consequence, the variable selection does not apply to the intercept and the own lagged membership parameters, $Z^{(\ell)}_{it-1}$.